zeromev/zeromev.github.io/terms.md

 The list above is far from exhaustive and will expand over time and as the use cases for Ethereum expand.

+## neutral mev

+Straightforward arbitrage and liquidations that do not involve frontrunning and censorship to create opportunities or maximize a return are considered neutral or benign by zeromev.

+Until these MEV types can be differentiated into toxic and neutral MEV on this basis by zeromev, they are considered as [unclassified](#unclassified-mev).

 ## unclassified mev

 Zeromev cannot currently differentiate toxic and neutral cases of some MEV types, including arbitrages and liquidations.